Template Corner

 Step 6.

 Carefully wood burn the art by simply following your transferred lines.
 Go slowly.
 Let the burner do the work.
 Glide along the surface.
 When you're finish you can remove any remaining graphite lines with a quick sand with some sandpaper or a Tombow sand eraser.
-For more tricks and tips, check out: Start Here if you are NEW to Wood Burning

 Step 7.

 Optional, add a finish or let the child artist finish off their masterpiece with some watercolor or markers.
-Check out this blog post on adding watercolor to wood for tricks and tips as well as my go to supplies!
+Check out this blog post on adding watercolor to wood for tricks and tips or Alternative Mediums to use with Pyrography for even more ideas!

 IMG_4393.jpg